 For example, the joining fee of a credit card is ₹4,000.
-Before the GST, the tax over the fee would have been ₹600 at 15% rate as opposed to ₹720 at 18%, only ₹120 more.
+Before the GST, the tax over the fee would have been ₹600 at 15% rate as opposed to ₹720 now at 18%, just ₹120 more.
 The rise, as can be said, is not significant enough to make people sway from applying for credit cards.

-Even those who have been using the cards even before July 1 2017, the launch date of the GST, need to throw away the myth that the latest indirect tax system would lead to unbearable transaction charges.
+Even those who have been using the cards before July 1 2017, the launch date of the GST, need to throw away the myth that the latest indirect tax system would lead to unbearable transaction charges.